 Each model affords varying degrees of student flexibility, autonomy, agency and so forth.
 Ask two key questions: What do you want the student to control?
 And, what do you want the teacher's role to be?

 Create space to support the model as needed.

 Each blended model involves unique “choreography” with students and teachers, whether it be rotations, small group breakouts, or one-on-one help.
 Many of these models require a different use of space.
 Ensure that the facilities you have available will support the model you choose.

-Each model requires varying degrees of technology use.
+Each blended-learning model requires varying degrees of technology use.
 Be sure to match the model to available technological resources, product licenses, teacher developed content, and so forth.
 The models are not prescriptive.
 Many schools combine aspects of multiple models to create something entirely unique.

 For more on models, click here.